Skip to content

 Terminal window

-You can use any client which is compatible to Hashicorp Vault KV Version 2 by using the authentication “UserPass” API-Endpoint https://prod.sm.eu01.stackit.cloud/ui/vault/auth?with=userpass
+You can use any client which is compatible to HashiCorp Vault KV Version 2 by using the authentication “UserPass” with the BaseURL: https://prod.sm.eu01.stackit.cloud

 To authenticate, you will need a username and a password, which you can create in your Secrets Manager instance (see above).
 With that you can use the userpass endpoint to generate a token that you can use for further API requests.